archiverjs/node-archiver/README.md

 #### finalize()

-Finalizes the instance and prevents further appending to the archive structure.
-Calling this is required to get the valid zip archive and for destination stream to be closed.
-Notice that <code>end</code>, <code>close</code> or <code>finish</code> events on the destination stream may fire right after <code>finalize</code> call so you should set listeners on them before call to properly detect stream completion.
+Finalizes the instance and prevents further appending to the archive structure (queue will continue til drained).
+The `end`, `close` or `finish` events on the destination stream may fire right after calling this method so you should set listeners beforehand to properly detect stream completion.

+*You must call this method to get a valid archive and end the instance stream.*

 #### pointer()